xenia-manager/xenia-manager-database/README.md

-# Xenia Manager Database (This repo is due to deletion)
+# Xenia Manager Database (This repo is being replaced)

 This is just a backup for game covers gathered from Andy Decarli's website and Xbox Marketplace.